ivanitlearning/AWS-Associate-Courses/README.md

 - Move the AWS network closer to customers.
 - Designed to optimize the flow of data from users to your AWS infrastructure.
 - While CloudFront caches your application at Edge Locations, Global Accelerator moves the AWS infrastructure closer to your customers.
 - Generally customers who are further away from your infrastructure go through more internet based hops and this means a lower quality connection.
 - Normal IP addresses are unicast IP addresses.
 These refer to one thing.
 - Global Accelerator starts with 2 **anycast** IP address
   - Special IP address
   - Anycast IPs allow a single IP to be in multiple locations.
-  - Traffic initially uses public internet and enters Global Accelerator at the closest edge location.
+  - Traffic from user clients initially uses public internet to get to nearest Global Accelerator edge locations.
-  - Traffic then flows globally across the AWS global backbone network.
+  - Traffic then flows globally across the AWS dedicated global network to the target.
-- Global accelerator is a network product, and it uses non HTTP/S (TCP/UDP) protocols.
+- Global accelerator is a network product (doesn't cache anything), and can be used for non HTTP/S (TCP/UDP) protocols while CloudFront caches HTTP/HTTPS content only.
+-

-- If you see questions that mention _caching_ that will most likely be CloudFront but, if you see questions that mention TCP or UDP and the requirement for _global performance optimization_ then possibly it's going to be global accelerator which is the right answer.
+**Exam note:** If you see questions that mention _caching_ that will most likely be CloudFront but, if you see questions that mention TCP or UDP and the requirement for _global performance optimization_ then possibly it's going to be global accelerator which is the right answer.

 ---